dwhiffing/fury/content/nato/fr/navy/Destroyers/body.md

 and the MALAFON ASW missile.
 Unfortunately, she took 5 years to build and did not have helicopter facilities so the program was terminated.
-She was upgraded in the mid-80s and received Exocet Anti-Ship Missiles (ASM) and again in 1992 with a new Towed Array, some point defences against missile and air attack.
+She was upgraded in the mid-80s and received Exocet Anti-Ship Missiles (ASM) and again in 1992 with a new Towed Array as well as some point defences against missile and air attack.
 She is smaller than her successors but works to augment ASW Task Groups.

 | **Pennant** | **Class** | **Ship** | **Status** | **Location** | **Role** | **Task** |
 |-------------|-----------|----------|------------|--------------|----------|----------|